-Others responsible for attendance e.g. Head of House, Attendance Officer and EWO will:
+Others responsible for attendance5 e.g. Head of Year/House, Attendance Officer/Clerk/EWO will:

-- monitor attendance on a daily, weekly, half-termly, termly and annual basis, contacting parents of pupils who have been identified as 'at-risk of persistent absenteeism' to challenge absences and to encourage an early return to school; - ensure data on attendance and punctuality is displayed in school in prominent places, visible to pupils; - implement the identified strategies for tackling unsatisfactory attendance including, where appropriate, carrying out home visits and/or making a referral to the local authority's education welfare service or equivalent contracted service where concern is ongoing and/or where initial interventions are not proving effective; - where necessary, and in line with school policy, issue appropriate sanctions to pupils for whom attendance and punctuality is a cause for concern; - in line with school policy, issue appropriate rewards to pupils for whom attendance and/or punctuality has improved; - with oversight from the strategic leader responsible for attendance, maintain an up-to-date Attendance Risk Register and Punctuality Risk Register for 'high-risk' pupils in each year group, which tracks interventions and their impact; - lead pastoral/attendance interventions, including initiating Attendance Review Meetings and developing Attendance Action Plans involving the child, parent and, where appropriate, other agencies for pupils whose attendance and/or punctuality falls below the expected level; - coordinate the support plans for pupils returning from school after a prolonged absence; - where relevant to position, co-ordinate other staff members in agreed intervention activities, including mentoring and/or target setting of individuals or groups; - where necessary, make referrals to appropriate external agencies; - authorise appointments, as appropriate; - co-ordinate the collation of all the documentary evidence required by the local authority for pursuing legal intervention; - ensure that the procedures for making additions to, and removals from, the admissions register follow statutory guidance and that no pupil is removed without the school having full details of their destination and providing this information to the local authority, using agreed local procedures.
+- monitor attendance on a daily, weekly, half-termly, termly and annual basis, contacting parents of pupils who have been identified as 'at-risk of persistent absenteeism' to challenge absences and to encourage an early return to school; - monitor lesson attendance within sessions to identify patterns of absence within the school day and deal with any pupils who are on site but not attending lessons through pastoral and SEND support or via the Behaviour Policy; - ensure data on attendance and punctuality is displayed in school in prominent places, visible to pupils and staff; - implement the identified strategies for tackling unsatisfactory attendance including, where appropriate, carrying out home visits and/or making a referral to the local authority's education welfare service, or equivalent contracted service, where concern is ongoing and/or where initial interventions are not proving effective; - where necessary, and in line with school policy, issue appropriate sanctions to pupils for whom attendance and punctuality is a cause for concern; - in line with school policy, issue appropriate rewards to pupils for whom attendance and/or punctuality has improved; - with oversight from the strategic leader responsible for attendance, maintain an up-to-date Attendance Risk Register and Punctuality Risk Register for 'high-risk' pupils in each year group, which tracks interventions and their impact; - lead attendance interventions, including initiating Attendance Review Meetings and developing Attendance Action Plans involving the child, parent and, where appropriate, other agencies for pupils whose attendance and/or punctuality falls below the expected level; - coordinate the support plans for pupils returning from school after a prolonged absence; - where relevant to position, co-ordinate other staff members in agreed intervention activities, including mentoring and/or target setting of individuals or groups; - where necessary, make referrals to appropriate external agencies; - authorise appointments, as appropriate; - co-ordinate the collation of all the documentary evidence required by the local authority for pursuing legal intervention; - ensure that the procedures for making additions to, and removals from, the admissions register follow statutory guidance and that no pupil is removed without the school having full details of their destination and providing this information to the local authority, using agreed local procedures.